danpf/factorio-check/README.md

 **Thank you to the factoriotools team for their creation and maintenance of this open source library** **Thank you to justarandomgeek for their [vscode-factoriomod-debug](https://github.com/justarandomgeek/vscode-factoriomod-debug) library**

-## Contributing
-Guidelines for contributing to the mod.

 ## License
 MIT License.
 See the LICENSE file for details.